Real Madrid held by Real Betis to 0-0 at Bernabeu

 Eden Hazard, who has scored once since joining Madrid on a club-record transfer from Chelsea, had a goal waived off after a video review for offsides early on.

-Betis goalkeeper Joel Robles saved shots by Serio Ramos in the first half and from Vinicius Jr. and Daniel Carvajal in stoppage time.
+Betis goalkeeper Joel Robles saved shots by Ramos in the first half and from Vinicius Jr. and Daniel Carvajal in stoppage time.

 Nabil Fekir went closest for Betis when he volleyed just past the post in the 21st.